ans-group/docs.ukfast.co.uk/source/security/meltdown.md

 Meltdown, or CVE-2017-5754 as it is formally known, is a hardware vulnerability which allows for unauthorised access to privileged memory which affects Intel processors.
 It is commonly paired with a similar vulnerability called Spectre (CVE-2017-5753, CVE-2017-5753) which affects a large range of x86 processors.

-The vulnerability website can be found [here](https://meltdownattack.com/), includes proof of concept and more detail on the underlying issue.
+The vulnerability website can be found [here](https://meltdownattack.com/), which includes proof of concept and further details on the underlying issue.

-Describing what the vulnerability is, what it does and how it came about is better left to the above link, this page is aimed at people wanting to patch their way to safety.
+Describing what the vulnerability is, what it does, and how it came about is better left to the above link, this page is aimed at people wanting to patch their way to safety.

-The good news is that by the time you're reading this, all the major linux distributions will have patches available for their various kernels, so it's simply a matter or running an update through your package manager and restarting your server.
+The good news is that by the time you're reading this, all the major Linux distributions will have patches available for their various kernels, so it's simply a matter or running an update through your package manager and restarting your server.

 First things first though, let's check if you're actually vulnerable.